 Overall these changes only reduce returns from installing solar slightly.
 The solar industry in the PG&E territories of central and northern California is still booming because even under NEM 2 the returns from installing solar are still amazing.

-How much do solar panels cost in Bakersfield in 2018?
+How much can solar panels save you in Bakersfield

 What does the cost of a real solar system look like?